God's friends seek accord with each other rather than with others.

-You are overlooking the first Section of this Creed.
+You are overlooking the Creation section of this Creed.
 The collaboration here espoused is simply a return to human life as originally planned, in which the freedom of every man is a basic principle, and the separation espoused is simply the recognition that it is welldoers, not wrongdoers, implementing it; it says nothing about how those welldoers are to interact among themselves.
 There is no interference in families or with private property, or subversion of the diversity of businesses or other associations.

 "Separation isolates people, and this is always bad."

 One point is that, through trade, welldoers use for their own purposes much that wrongdoers have produced, including materials, knowledge and techniques, while avoiding entanglement in the wider purposes for which those products were made.